 - Spend more than half of their time in real property trades or businesses in which they “materially participate.”

 To meet the material participation threshold, the individual must meet one of seven tests.
-Link to real estate professional page.
 While this is a high bar—especially for anyone with a “day job”—a couple of rules and elections can alleviate this tax burden.
-For example, individuals with adjusted gross income of less than $100,000 may qualify for the “active participation” exception, which allows them to deduct up to $25,000 in losses from rental activities that otherwise would be deemed passive.
+For example, individuals with an adjusted gross income of less than $100,000 may qualify for the “active participation” exception, which allows them to deduct up to $25,000 in losses from rental activities that otherwise would be deemed passive.
 The “active participation” exception is a much less stringent test to meet than the “material participation” test.